 2. What is macOS “System Data” or “Other”?

 Aside from the base macOS installation, the operating system must create additional files to keep the various apps and services running.
-That counts as System Data (in macOS Monterey) and Other (in macOS Big Sur and earlier).
+That counts as System Data (in macOS Monterey and later) and Other (in macOS Big Sur and earlier).

 Your Mac is smart enough to clear out these files periodically, which means that System Data is constantly in flux.
 However, that may not always happen.
 If you find your Mac using an unusual amount of storage for temporary data, our advice is to reduce the size of your Mac's System Data.